tksmiki/biwako_redundancy/README.md

-## Files uploaded for the initial submission and revision to a journal
+## Files uploaded for the initial submission and revisions to a journal
 The R notebook html files and core input files have been uploaded.
 Due to its size, the R notebook HTML file cannot be directly opened on this website.
 Please download the file and open it using a web browser.
 We have verified that the intended presentation is correctly displayed in Microsoft Edge.
+For html file, we uploaded three versions; the first version corresponds to the whole results at the moment of the inital submission to a journal while other two versions include the sections needed to be modified or added at two times of revision processes.